How To Prepare, Print & Clean Your Models

 You can think of this as a loaf of bread.
 If the loaf is the model, then the sliced loaf of bread is the sliced model file.
 Each slice represents one thin print layer.
 If you print them all, in sequence, you’ll eventually come out with a complete model.
 So the sliced model file is an interim step between the STL file and the finished product.

 The slicer will tell you some interesting facts once it slices the file.
 First, it will tell you how long it will take to print the file.
-The finer the z-axis resolution (or the smaller the z-axis layer height) the longer it will take to print.
+The finer the z-axis resolution (or the smaller the z-axis layer height) the longer it will take to print, as it’s printing more layers.
 Second, it will give you the volume of resin that you’ll use to print the file, and a price.
 The price is simply the volume multiplied by the cost of the resin.
-You input this number in your settings.
-For example, if your resin costs $50.00 per liter, and the print uses 0.01 liters of resin, it will tell you that the print will cost $0.50.
+You input the cost of your resin in your settings.
+For example, if your resin costs $30.00 per liter, and the print uses 0.01 liters of resin, it will tell you that the print will cost $0.30.

 Once the software has completed slicing, it will ask you whether you want to save the file.
 I save to my “Sliced Models” folder on my computer, and give it a descriptive name.
 I then copy the same file from there to my USB thumb drive (I use the one that AnyCubic gave me with my printer).